 The best known feature of the camp is the pool, where the elephants go to drink.
 At one time we got stuck by the pool for 1.5 hour while a flock of huge elephants surrounded us drinking all the water.
 I was to afraid to take a picture, but got a later one.

-You can also just enter the park and bring your tent and car, but I would only recommend this if you are very experienced.
+You can also just enter the park and bring your tent and car, but I would only recommend this if you are very experienced and not bringing a small child.
 You can get lost and killed.
-And not bringing a child like my son.
 Wilderness Safaris has some of the best and most luxurious camps, but also most expensive.
-And they didn’t want a child lodging.
+And they didn’t want a child in their camp.

 We went in the end of the dry season.
 This meant that all the waterholes were dried out, and all the animals gather at the few drinking spots.
 The area has water from electrical pumps in the dry season.
 This is to avoid the animals migrating across to Botswana or outside the park and getting killed.

-The dry season is good, since it is easy to spot the animals. also the vegetation was gone making it more difficult for the animals to hide in the grass.
+The dry season is good, since it is easy to spot the animals.
+Not only is there less water and hence the animals gather at the remaining one, but also the vegetation was gone making it more difficult for the animals to hide in the grass.
 The weather was nice and warm, but not to warm.
 But the downside was, that there were no sunsets, since the clouds and the rain were on their way.